JakimLi/gtable/README.md

     assert row.name == 'dog'
     assert row.age == 13

+you can use dialect to specify oracle database

+    gTable.dialect(Dialect.ORACLE)

 #### Auto incremental id
 if database generate an id, for example auto incremental internal id, save method will return it

     def generatedId = gTable.table('animals').save([name: 'dog', age: 13])

     assert generatedId > 0

+when using oracle, you can you sequence to generate a internal id

+    gTable.dialect(Dialect.ORACLE).id('IDENTITY_ID').sequence('SEQ_IDENTITY')

+    gTable.save(...)

 #### Custom column names
 you can override the column name use columns method